Sanchez042004/Heart-Diabetes-ML/README.md

 ### Transform
 The extracted data was then subjected to rigorous transformation processes.
 This involved cleaning the data by handling missing values ​​and removing irrelevant information.
 Additionally, I converted categorical data to numerical format for effective analysis.

-Subsequently, I used the Matplotlib library to generate graphs and visualizations from the numerical data, allowing for better understanding and analysis of the information.
+Subsequently, was used the Matplotlib library to generate graphs and visualizations from the numerical data, allowing for better understanding and analysis of the information.

 <p align="center">